SciBorgs/SciGuides/reference-sheets/Simulation.md

 # Robot Simulation

 Simulation in WPILib allows for code and logic to be tested onboard your computer, rather than physical hardware.
-It's exceptionally useful for when construction and electronics have not finished the robot, but you have code to run!
+It's exceptionally useful for when mechanical hasn't finished the robot, but you have code to run!

 There are a few different facets of simulation to take note of before you can start, including: